awnonbhowmik/Dragon-Crypto/README.md

 # Dragon-Crypto

-A new cryptosystem that uses the Dragon Curve Fractal for encrypting and decrypting text messages
+A new cryptosystem that uses the Dragon Curve Fractal for encrypting and decrypting text messages.
+The research paper can be obtained from here: https://www.ijcaonline.org/archives/volume176/number29/31386-2020920331

 In recent years cyber-attacks are continuously developing.
 This means that hackers can find their way around the